soulflyer/image-search/README.md

 ### Repl

-For more complex queries use find-images as a clojure library .The files play.clj and search.clj are good startoing points.
+For more complex queries use find-images as a clojure library .The files play.clj and search.clj are good starting points.

 ## Setup